Hello. I'm Hiroki, a new employee at OLENO. Today I'd like to talk about the soles of the human foot.

 3) Foot deformity and walking problems

-Collapse of the arch can lead to foot deformities (such as flat feet and bunions) , which can make it difficult to walk properly as the center of gravity becomes unstable.
-This can lead to poor posture and increased strain on the feet.
+Collapse of the arch can cause foot deformities (such as flat feet and bunions) , which can make the center of gravity unstable when walking and make it difficult to walk properly.
+This can lead to poor posture when walking and put additional strain on the feet.

 If the arch collapses, it will be a hassle to go outside.
 Or, in the worst case scenario, I might not be able to walk at all.